 The Department has made available several computers for students' use in Room 307.
 Please be sure to maintain these properly.
-Making sure that the door is locked, especially later in the day, is always smart.
 Please keep the lab clean.

 On the bookshelves in Room 307 there are books, sample dissertations and other materials which are made available by the generous donation of Department and affiliated faculty.
 Please treat these materials with care.
 Do not mark in them and return them promptly after use.
 You are on the honor system.